Papsukkal: Character

-Papsukkal was originally the sukkal (attendant and messenger deity) of Zababa, tutelary god of Kish.
+Papsukkal was originally the sukkal (attendant and messenger deity) of Zababa, the tutelary god of Kish.
 His name is a combination of the Sumerian words pap, "older brother," and sukkal.
 Papsukkal's eventual rise to prominence at the expense of other similar figures, such as Ninshubur, as well as Kakka and Ilabrat, was likely rooted simply in the presence of the word sukkal in his name.
 In the context of the so-called "antiquarian theology" relying largely on god lists, which developed in Uruk under Achaemenid and Seleucid rule, he was fully identified with Ninshubur and thus became Anu's sukkal and one of the eighteen major deities of the city.
 In the Seleucid period he was regarded as the sukkal of both Anu and Antu.
 Papsukkal was also a protector of the parakku, the seat of Anu.

 While Papsukkal could be depicted as a deity holding a staff, a typical attribute of a sukkal, he also had an individual symbol, a walking bird.
 He was represented by it on kudurru (inscribed boundary stones).
 An omen text associates him with the francolin (Akkadian: ittidû), though a variant instead has the name of the god Kakka in place of Papsukkal.
 The constellation Orion, known in ancient Mesopotamia as Sipazianna, "the true shepherd of heaven," was regarded as the astral symbol of Papsukkal, as well as Ninshubur and Ilabrat.